dortania/OpenCore-Install-Guide/ktext.md

   * Requires macOS 10.14 or newer
 * [SATA-Unsupported](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/SATA-unsupported.kext.zip)
   * Adds support for a large variety of SATA controllers, mainly relevant for laptops which have issues seeing the SATA drive in macOS.
 We recommend testing without this first.
-  * macOS Big Sur and above Note: [CtlnaAHCIPort](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip) will need to be used instead due to numerous controllers being dropped from the binary itself
+  * Big Sur+ Note: [CtlnaAHCIPort](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip) will need to be used instead due to numerous controllers being dropped from the binary itself
     * Catalina and older need not concern
 * [CPUTopologyRebuild](https://github.com/b00t0x/CpuTopologyRebuild)
-  * An experimental Lilu plugin that optimizes Alder Lake's heterogeneous core configuration.
-Required only on Alder Lake CPUs
+  * An experimental Lilu plugin that optimizes Alder Lake's heterogeneous core configuration. **Only for Alder Lake CPUs**
 * [RestrictEvents](https://github.com/acidanthera/RestrictEvents)
-  * Lilu plugin that blocks unwanted processes causing compatibility issues on different hardware and unlocks the support for certain features restricted to other hardware.
-This is useful if you are using a Mac Pro (or something different that triggers compatibility issues) SMBIOS on a different system as it will change the About this Mac ui and disable some warnings about the hardware installed.
+  * Patch various functions of macOS, see [the README](https://github.com/acidanthera/RestrictEvents#boot-arguments) for more info

 ::: details Legacy SATA Kexts